Maintain My Cause

 Believers sometimes wonder about the effectiveness of intercession as opposed to taking direct action.
 The authors of Scripture leave no doubt as to the power of prayer to accomplish Yahweh’s purposes in our lives and in the lives of others.
 How much better it is to hand over our concerns to an all-wise and all-powerful God who has pledged to take care of his own in just the right way and at just the right time rather than seeking justice on our own!

 By attempting to avenge ourselves we accomplish little apart from intensifying the conflict.
 Our actions inevitably convey the following message to our adversaries: “Since you have made me suffer, I will inflict even more suffering on you so you might know how I feel.”
 The inevitable response of our opponents will be to up the ante, to inflict even greater damage on us than we have done to them.
 If this were allowed to continue, there would be no end to the escalating cycle of retribution (think of the feuding Hatfields and McCoys).
 Only a just God knows how to repay those who have hurt us.
 Even before we suffer an injustice, we should determine ahead of time to leave whatever happens in the hands of our heavenly Father.
-In this way, we are free to pursue a life of righteousness and rid ourselves of any temptation to seek to retaliate on our own.
+In this way, we are free to pursue a life of righteousness and rid ourselves of any temptation to retaliate on our own.